ADVANCED TREE ASSESSMENTS

 Often as part of a tree survey, features such as areas of decay cracks or cavities can be found, and this can raise doubts in the mind of surveyors, tree workers and owners.

-At Barnes Associates Ltd we have years of experience in a wide range of devices that enable us to assess the interior of a tree without the need to drill, which can cause significant damage.
+At Barnes Associates Ltd we have years of experience and are often called upon to provide a second opinion to other surveyors as we have a a wide range of devices that enable us to assess the interior of a tree without the need to drill, which can cause significant damage.

 Basic information can be provided by simply recording the time taken for a sound wave to travel across a stem using a Microsecond Timer .
 Comparison of the predicted time based upon the known species and distance between the sensors can provide valuable information on the extent of decay or the location and depth of cracks.
 This is really useful tool for climbing inspections.